 At that point we began working with Verité—a global, independent, nonprofit organization that conducts research, advocacy, consulting, trainings and assessments with a vision that people worldwide work under safe, fair and legal conditions—to develop new Migrant Worker Employment Standards.
 We also began to educate our suppliers about the issue so we could institute changes in our supply chain.

 Our Migrant Worker Employment Standards cover every aspect of foreign employment, including pre-hiring interactions and recruitment fees, labor contracts, wages and garnishments, retention of passports, living and working conditions, grievance procedures and repatriation.

-During 2015, we conducted focused audits of all of our Taiwanese suppliers to understand the specific migrant worker issues and recruitment fees, and since then we’ve worked closely with them to remediate findings.
+During 2015, we conducted focused audits of all of our Taiwanese suppliers to understand the specific migrant worker issues, and since then we’ve worked closely with them to remediate findings.
 We have seen some good progress, especially on such issues as the retention of passports, curfews and mandatory savings plans.
-Several suppliers have reimbursed recruitment fees and are working towards a no-fees system.
+Several suppliers have reimbursed recruitment fees and are working toward a no-fees system.